SandyRogers/MetaPUF/docs/Tutorial.md

 This parameter takes in European Nucleotide Archive (ENA) secondary study accession: starts with (ERP|DRP|SRP) followed by six digits.

+You can also input your own metagenomics and/ot metatranscriptomics assemblies and metaproteomics data from the same samples.
+There are some instructions regarding the naming convention to follow:

+- Assembly files should have file names ending with "".
+- The workflow accepts protein predicted from Prodigal.
+- The protein file names should end with "".

 * `Pride_id: PRIDE dataset accession For example (PXD003791)`

 * `Version: The version of MGnidy analysis.`